Browse by Era

 Al-Kindi

 Abu Yusuf al-Kindi (c.
-801-873 CE) was the first major Islamic philosopher and one of the most wide-ranging intellects of the Abbasid era.
-Working at the House of Wisdom in Baghdad, he pioneered the synthesis of Greek philosophy with Islamic thought and made original contributions to mathematics, optics, music theory, pharmacology, and cryptanalysis.
+801–873 CE) was the first major Islamic philosopher and one of the most wide-ranging minds of the Abbasid era.
+Working at Baghdad's House of Wisdom, he pioneered the synthesis of Greek philosophy with Islamic thought across many sciences.

 Al-Razi

-Abu Bakr al-Razi (854-925 CE), known in the Latin West as Rhazes, was the greatest clinical physician of the medieval Islamic world.
-His systematic observations on smallpox and measles, his vast medical encyclopedia al-Hawi, and his pioneering work in chemistry and pharmacology shaped both Islamic and European medicine for centuries.
+Abu Bakr al-Razi (854–925 CE), known in the Latin West as Rhazes, was the greatest clinical physician of the medieval Islamic world.
+His observations on smallpox and measles, his encyclopedia al-Hawi, and his chemistry shaped Islamic and European medicine for centuries.

 Al-Suyuti